apache/parquet-format/Encryption.md

 ### 5.3 Protection of sensitive metadata
-The Parquet file footer, and its nested structures, contain sensitive information - ranging from a secret data (column statistics) to other information that can be exploited by an attacker (e.g. schema, num_values, key_value_metadata, encoding and crypto_metadata).
+The Parquet file footer, and its nested structures, contain sensitive information - ranging from secret data (column statistics) to other information that can be exploited by an attacker (e.g. schema, num_values, key_value_metadata, encoding and crypto_metadata).
 This information is automatically protected when the footer and secret columns are encrypted with the same key.
 In other cases - when column(s) and the